saphiooo/stream_simulation/README.md

 # Stream Simulation

+## 02.28.2025 Update

+- Implemented a time slider to vary the sampling time, in minutes, from 0 to 500.
+The sampling time cannot be changed when the sampling process has begun, although the slider may move.

 ## About

 Stream Simulation is p5.js adaption of the Virtual Biology Labs Diversity Ecology model 2: Stream Simulation.
 The interface allows the user to start and stop sampling from a simulated river with varying amounts of pollution, and view the abundance of each species and the total number of species.